NAXA NX-249 Portable MP3/CD AM/FM Stereo Radio Cassette Player/Recorder w/ Subwoofer & Remote Control

 XM Satellite Radio offers 100-plus channels, including 70 music channels, over 35 of them commercial-free, and 31 news, sports, talk and children's channels, broadcast coast-to-coast in digital quality.
 XM's programming partners include Sesame Workshop, NASCAR, Associated Press, ABC News, CNBC, CNET, BBC World Service and BBC Concerts, Radio One, CNN/Sports Illustrated, Hispanic Broadcast Corporation, Disney, and ESPN.

-Nice theory, but don't bother1
+Nice theory, but don't bother

 The mere thought of a combination satellite radio/cd/radio boombox delights the ears.
 I needed a CD player/radio AND wanted to be able to listen to my XM radio, so I gave this boombox a try.
 What a disappointment.
 The main problem is the background noise on the XM radio.
 The faint high-pitched hum only occurs when listening to the XML radio.
 The CD player and radio sound fine, however, CDs skip and sometimes hesitate to play.
 Removing the XM radio takes some practice.
 You snap the unit into the adapter, which is fine, but to remove it, you have to push on the radio until the unit slides forward.
 That was my experience.